-R is telling us that we need 5 samples per group.
-Note that a two-sample, two-sided t-test with a significance level is 0.05 is the default, so these parameters don't need to be explicitly specified.
+R is telling us that we need five samples per group.
+Note that a two-sample, two-sided t-test with a significance level of 0.05 is the default, so these parameters didn't need to be explicitly specified.